Beauty and the Boss (TV series): Reception and ratings

-Sam Ngou-ming from Ming Pao Weekly described Beauty and the Boss as a "healing drama about life".
-Law Ji-wang from UlifeStyle noted "its plot to be realistic and down-to-earth accompanied with warm, unconventional dialogues".
-Law and an editor at Hong Kong Economic Times also emphasised on the inspirational life quotes at the end of each episode which "resonated with the audience".
-Meanwhile, Tung Yan-hei from HK01 praised each character to have their own "full and distinctive" color.
+Sam Ngou-ming from Ming Pao Weekly described Beauty and the Boss as a "healing drama about life," while UlifeStyles Law Chi-wang praised its "realistic and down-to-earth" plot and its "warm, unconventional dialogue."
+Law and an editor at Hong Kong Economic Times both highlighted the inspirational quotes featured at the end of each episode, noting that they "resonated with the audience."
+Additionally, Tung Yan-hei from HK01 commended the characters for having their own "full and distinctive" personalities.